Trekking peaks of Nepal

 Permit costs and peak lists

-The Nepal Mountaineering Association (NMA) has classified 28 (previously 33) peaks in Nepal as "trekking peaks", a misleading name because all involve climbing.
+The Nepal Mountaineering Association (NMA) has classified 27 peaks in Nepal as "trekking peaks", a misleading name because all involve climbing.
 Ranging from 5849-6584m (19,185-21,596ft) some are, however, of appropriate height and climbing grade for commercial expeditions.
 "Limited bureaucracy" peaks would be a better name, although since 2016 the paperwork has become more burdensome.

-To climb a mountain in Nepal over 5800m you need permission, a permit.
-Only some mountains are open for climbing, the rest are not possible to climb, they are closed...
+To climb a mountain in Nepal over 5800m you need a permit, which means working through a Nepali trekking company.
+Only some mountains are open for climbing ("trekking peaks" + "expedition peaks"), the rest are not possible to climb; they are closed...

-**Shameless advert: we run unique treks with trekking peak
+**Shameless ad: we run unique treks with trekking peak climbs in Ladakh, India**

 See the NMA site for the royalty fees, which are now $250 for the spring March-April-May season, $125 for the autumn/fall September-October-November season and $70 for the June-July-August monsoon season and the December-January-February winter season.
 The exception are the two peaks officially over 6500m, which are $400, $200 and $100 for the various seasons.